-City of Richmond, Virginia Department of Planning and Development Review

-City Hall, Richmond, Virginia 23219 804.646.6335 (f) 804.646.5789 www.richmondgov.com

-To: Urban Design Committee

-From: Planning and Preservation Division

-File ID: UDC-090650-2021 Date: May 6th, 2021

-RE: Final location, character, and extent review of a pedestrian plaza and parklet at the

-intersection of Brook Road and W. Marshall Street; UDC 2021-15
+City of Richmond, Virginia Department of Planning and Development Review City Hall, Richmond, Virginia 23219 804.646.6335 (f) 804.646.5789 www.richmondgov.com To: Planning Commission From: Urban Design Committee File ID: UDC-090650-2021 Date: May 17th, 2021 RE: Final location, character, and extent review of a pedestrian plaza and parklet at the intersection of Brook Road and W. Marshall Street; UDC 2021-15 I. APPLICANT Sean Wheeler, Walter Parks Architects II.
+LOCATION Right-of-way at the intersection of Brook Road and W. Marshall Street Property Owner:

-I. APPLICANT

-Sean Wheeler, Walter Parks Architects

-II.
-LOCATION

-Right-of-way at the intersection of Brook Road and W. Marshall Street

-Property Owner:

-City of Richmond

-III.
-PURPOSE

-The application is for final location, character, and extent review of a pedestrian plaza and parklet pedestrian enhancement at the intersection of Brook Road and W. Marshall Street.
+City of Richmond III.
+PURPOSE The application is for final location, character, and extent review of a pedestrian plaza and parklet pedestrian enhancement at the intersection of Brook Road and W. Marshall Street.
 IV.
-SUMMARY & RECOMMENDATION

-Staff finds that the proposed parklet and pedestrian plaza is in compliance with the City of Richmond's Urban Design Guidelines and the City of Richmond's Parklet Design Guidelines, and furthers the objectives of the Richmond 300 Master Plan by constructing a creative public space that will add to the vibrancy, activity, and usability of the right-of-way at the intersection of W. Marshall Street and Brook Road.

-Staff recommends that the Urban Design Committee recommend that Planning Commission approve the final design with the following conditions:

-- The parklet include a reflective feature

-- The applicant work with the Department of Public works to find an appropriate solution to differentiate the pedestrian plaza from the travel lane
+SUMMARY & RECOMMENDATION Staff finds that the proposed parklet and pedestrian plaza is in compliance with the City of Richmond's Urban Design Guidelines and the City of Richmond's Parklet Design Guidelines, and furthers the objectives of the Richmond 300 Master Plan by constructing a creative public space that will add to the vibrancy, activity, and usability of the right-of-way at the intersection of W. Marshall Street and Brook Road.
+The Urban Design Committee recommend that Planning Commission approve the final design with the following conditions: - The parklet include a reflective feature - Applicant work with the Department of Public works to find an appropriate solution to delineate the pedestrian plaza from the travel lane - Applicant continue to work with the Departments of Public Works and Planning and Development Review to adjust the design of the Parklet, including determining any associated permits that may need to be obtained.
 Staff Contact: